Ultimate Secrets of Shortcode Texting You Must Know

 Yes, people can reply to your short code texts.
 They cannot however make a call to a short code.

-Carrier regulations for short code messaging
+Carrier regulations for shortcode texting

 You can check the full list of short code regulations from the CTIA website.